AtomLinter/linter-spell/README.md

 [intentions](http://atom.io/packages/intentions) package via
 `ctrl` + `enter` on OSX and `alt` + `enter` on Linux and Windows.

+Manual language selection can be done by clicking on the status bar language indicator or by using the default keybinding `alt`-`y` on Linux or `ctrl`-`shift`-`y` on other platforms.

 ## Providers

 Spell checking plain text, Markdown, or AsciiDoc documents is included in the